-Marital property relations are governed by the law chosen by the spouses.
+1 Marital property relations are governed by the law chosen by the spouses.

-a In general
+Choice of law In general

-The spouses may choose the law of the state in which they are both domiciled or will be domiciled after the celebration of marriage, or the law of a state of which either of them is a citizen.
-Article 23 paragraph 2 does not apply.
+- 2 The spouses may choose: - a. the law of the state in which they are both domiciled or will be domiciled after the celebration of marriage; - b. the law of the place of celebration of the marriage; or - c. the law of a state of which either of them is a citizen.33 - 3 Article 23 paragraph 2 does not apply.34 b.

-b.
 Specific conditions

-- A choice of law must be agreed in writing or result with certainty from the provisions of a marital agreement; in all other respects, it is governed by the chosen law. - A choice of law may be made or amended at any time.
-A choice of law made after the celebration of marriage has retroactive effect as of the celebration date, unless the parties agree otherwise. - The chosen law remains applicable as long as the spouses have not amended or revoked their choice.
+- 1 A choice of law must be agreed in writing or result with certainty from the provisions of a marital agreement; in all other respects, it is governed by the chosen law. - 2 A choice of law may be made or amended at any time.
+A choice of law made after the celebration of marriage has retroactive effect as of the celebration date, unless the parties agree otherwise. - 3 The chosen law remains applicable as long as the spouses have not amended or revoked their choice.